chhavi7104/chhavi7104/README.md

 - 💼 I am a student at VIT Bhopal University.
 - 🎓 I have a background in Computer Science Engineering.
 - 🧠 I’m constantly learning about modern web development, cloud computing, and open-source technologies.
-- 🌱 Currently exploring: Devops.
+- 🌱 Currently exploring: Devops,Blockchain.
 - 📫 Reach me at: chhavi7104@gmail.com or connect on https://www.linkedin.com/in/chhavi-sharma-8b7b3a24b
 ## 🔧 Tech Stack